 Nearly all the jargon of feminism ought to go in the cliché can.
-Individual words such as “misogyny”, “patriarchy” and “equality” are used in a mystificationary way, given that the speaker will employ them with creative latitude.
-I find that people who bandy these items around are either unclear in their own minds about what they are saying, or attempting for underhanded reasons to conflate something with something else.
+Individual words such as “misogyny”, “patriarchy” and “equality” are used in a mystificationary way, with creative latitude.
+I find that people who bandy these expressions are either mentally unclear about what they are saying, or attempting for underhanded reasons to conflate something with something else.

 The word “misogyny” will serve as a prime example.
 It is almost